Surge Suppression

 What to Expect During the Installation

-Whole-home surge protectors must be installed by licensed electricians.
+Whole-home surge protectors must be installed by licensed electricians, like those at Metro Electric.
 The devices are designed to be wired directly into the home’s electrical box.
 Improper installation can render them useless and can even cause a risk of electrical damage.
 It takes most electricians around two hours to install whole-home surge protectors.

 What to Expect During Normal Operation